mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 The module should print one of the valid responses:

 * `No` - Mender will not run `ArtifactReboot`.
 This is the same as returning nothing, **and hence the default**.
-If all update modules in the Artifact return `No`, then the state scripts associated with this state, if any, will not run either
 * `Yes` - Mender will run the update module with the `ArtifactReboot` argument
-* `Automatic` - Mender will not call the module with the `ArtifactReboot` argument, but will instead perform a reboot itself after all modules have been queried (this counts as the state having executed).
-The intended use of this response is to group the reboots of several update modules into one reboot. **This is usually the best choice** for all modules that just require a normal reboot, but modules that reboot a peripheral device may need to use `Yes` instead, and implement their own method
+* `Automatic` - Mender will not call the module with the `ArtifactReboot` argument, but will instead perform one single reboot itself.
+The intended use of this response is to group the reboots of several update modules into one reboot. **This is usually the best choice** for all modules that just require a normal reboot, but modules that reboot a peripheral device may need to use `Yes` instead, and implement their own method.

-Due to ambiguous execution order, `Automatic` is mutually exclusive with `Yes`, and if Mender receives both responses from update modules used in an Artifact, this counts as an error and will trigger an Artifact failure.
+**Note:** Even though the update module won't be called with the `ArtifactReboot` argument when using `Automatic`, it still counts as having executed, as far as the conditional logic is concerned.

+If any update module returns `Automatic`, then a reboot of the system will be performed after the `ArtifactReboot` state of all update modules that responded `Yes` have been executed.
+This means that the reboot caused by a module that responded `Automatic` will always come after one that responded `Yes`, even though that may not be the original order in the artifact.

-If `Yes` was returned in the `NeedsArtifactReboot` query, then the `ArtifactReboot` state executes after `ArtifactInstall`.
+Unless all modules responded `No` in the `NeedsArtifactReboot` query, the `ArtifactReboot` state executes after `ArtifactInstall`.
 Inside this state it is permitted to call commands that reboot the system.
 If this happens, execution will continue at the next update module's `ArtifactReboot` (it will not be repeated for the one that called the reboot command).

+If all update modules in the Artifact returned `No`, then the state scripts associated with this state, if any, will not run either.

+**Note:** The `NeedsArtifactReboot` query is guaranteed to be carried out after `ArtifactInstall` has been executed.
+In other words it is possible to, for example, query package managers whether a reboot is required after it has installed a package.

 #### `ArtifactVerifyReboot` state

 **[Unimplemented]**

-Executes after `ArtifactReboot`, if `ArtifactReboot` runs and returns success. `ArtifactVerifyReboot` should be used to verify that the reboot has been performed correctly, and that it was not rolled back by an external component, such as a watch dog or the boot loader.
+Executes after `ArtifactReboot` has run, if it runs at all.

+`ArtifactVerifyReboot` should be used to verify that the reboot has been performed correctly, and that it was not rolled back by an external component, such as a watch dog or the boot loader.
 A common use of the script is to make sure the correct partition has been booted.